CHRVillegas/HTTP_Multithreading/README.md

 The amount of threads available and total threads are saved with the totalThreads and threadusage integer variables.

 #### Programmer Defined Functions
-The functions designed in this program were created to help modularize the reading, processing, and returning of bytes between client and server, making it easier to debug and reducing the propegation of errors throughout the program.
-The main purpose of assignment 3 was adding multi-threaded functionality, and my Assignment 3 design differs quite a bit from my assignment 2 design.

 Starting off, the main function manages the number of threads specified and potential logfile and sets global variables accordingly, as well as initializing the thread_pool[threads] variable to the total number of threads specified using pthreadcreate().
 The main function will continuously poll() until a connection is recieved and then designate one of the worker threads to complete the task and then return to polling for connections.
 It is through the use of poll() that once a sigterm or sigkill signal is recieved, the main function exits its listening loop and uses pthread_join to join all threads and then exit the program successfully.